 W.Y.
 Boyd Literary Award for Excellence in Military Fiction.
 This is an award honoring the best fiction set in a period when the United States was at war.
 It recognizes the service of American veterans and military personnel and encourages the writing and publishing of outstanding war-related fiction for young adults or adults.

-Amelia Bloomer List - Amelia Bloomer Project.
-The list presents well-written and well-illustrated books with strong feminist messages that affirm positive roles for girls and women.
+Amelia Bloomer List The Amelia Bloomer List presents well-written and well-illustrated books with strong feminist messages that affirm positive roles for girls and women.
 The works are recommended for young people from birth through eighteen years of age.

 Asian/Pacific American Award for Literature.
 The Asian Pacific American Librarians Association presents awards to books that promote Asian/Pacific American culture and heritage in three categories: Adult Non-Fiction, Illustration in Children's Literature, and Young Adult Literature.

-Rainbow List - Rainbow Project.
-Annual reading list of books for beginning readers through 12th grade that validate same-gender lifestyles, including portraying GLBTQ (gay, lesbian, bisexual, transgendered or questioning) characters in a realistic and prominent manner.
+Rainbow List Annual Rainbow List features books for beginning readers through 12th grade that validate same-gender lifestyles, including portraying GLBTQ (gay, lesbian, bisexual, transgendered or questioning) characters in a realistic and prominent manner.